vuxcode/pr1-project-Livraan/README.md

 > Now I have done some last checks on the program and written the Project Summary and the User Guide.
 Have loaded everything I have done and written the comments in my code.
 Unfortunately I don't have the time to create a result page, but I still have the comments for storing the answers.
 So that I can use them in the future, if I want to try to figure out how to make the result page.

+> Of course at the last minute a problem came.
+I tried to send my quiz to my boyfriend and of course he couldn't start it.
+Because he didn't have the code for the actual quiz when I sent only the code for the startscreen.
+What I need to do now is to add the startscreen into the rest of the code.
+Have tried on my own but can't make it work.

 > Links:
 >
 > https://www.w3schools.com/default.asp